 The answer is promotion.

-The marketing communication mix is a set of advertising, personal selling, publicity, public relations etc that companies use to fulfill their marketing goals.
+The marketing communication mix is a set of advertising, personal selling, publicity, public relations, digital PR, etc that companies use to fulfill their marketing goals.
 It is directly responsible for delivering your promotional message using various communication channels.

 What exactly is the marketing communication mix?